cuogne/Socket-ParallelDownloader/README.md

 > A project about Socket of Computer Networking in HCMUS

 > Note: This product is currently in the testing phase and is not yet complete.
-It will be updated in the future.
+- It will be updated in the future (this will be fixed to match the functionality of the project).

 Current directory structure
 ```
 client/
-├── DownloadTest/
+├── dataClient/
 │   ├──
 │   ├──
 │   ├──